 7. MYLOPOTAMOS AND THE CASTLE OF KATO CHORA

 Mylopotamos is one of the oldest and most beautiful villages on the island, with traditional architecture, lush vegetation and plentiful water.
 On the magnificent village square you can enjoy a Greek coffee and very nice food under the old plane trees.
 The area of Kato Chora is a fortified settlement dominated by the Venetian castle, build to protect the village and oversee the west coast.
-The best way to discover the area is to follow the signposted paths of Kythera Hiking.
+The best way to discover the area is to follow the signposted paths of Kythera Trails.